-Category Behavior Description Mediated Aggression Resource Theft A mouse will approach another that is either eating a piece of food or chewing on a piece of bedding.
+Category Behavior Description Mediated Resource Theft Aggression A mouse will approach another that is either eating a piece of food or chewing on a piece of bedding.
 The approaching mouse will then attempt to take the resource from the other's paws or mouth.
 It may or may not be successful.
 It is usually preceded by a social investigation and typically involves both mice tugging at the resource.
 Tail Rattling The fast waving movements of the tail.
 This behavior may be partially obscured by bedding material, but can be detected by displacement of bedding near a mouse's tail.
-Tł Thrust The aggressor mouse will first threaten its target cage mate by thrusting its head and fore body towards its cage mate's head or body.
+Thrust The aggressor mouse will first threaten its target cage mate by thrusting its head and fore body towards its cage mate's head or body.
 The aggressor's paw may come in brief contact with the target, but otherwise no contact is made.
 Mounting Attempts to mount another animal in the absence of intromission.
 Palpitations with forepaws and pelvic thrusts may be present.
-Chase A mouse will chase a fleeing partner, but no biting occurs Submissive Submissive Upright A posture where the animal will sit on its haunches in an upright position exposing the belly.
+Chase A mouse will chase a fleeing partner, but no biting occurs Submissive Upright A posture where the animal will sit on its haunches in an upright position exposing the belly.
 The forepaws are off the ground and may stretch out its forepaws towards the threatening mouse.
 Mouse can also be laying on its side with one forepaw and one hind paw stretched toward the threatening mouse and its back touching the ground.
 Fleeing This behavior is characterized by a mouse moving away from the mouse performing an aggressive behavior.
 Typically fleeing animals will run, but in a confined space may walk or turn first.
 Also score if the mouse turns away without locomoting.
 Only score if responding to an aggressive behavior (mediated/escalated).
-Escalated Aggression Bite The aggressor mouse attacks the recipient with open mouth and appears to bite the recipient, or latches onto the recipient by his teeth, or forcefully touches the recipient who responds by jumping or fleeing quickly.
+Escalated Aggression Bite The aggressor mouse attacks the recipient with open mouth and appears to b his teeth, or forcefully touches the recipient who responds by jumping or flee the victim.
+However, it also includes a mouse using its teeth to grab and tug or biting, not the victims.
+The aggressor mouse attacks the recipient with open mouth and appears to bite the recipient, or latches onto the recipient by his teeth, or forcefully touches the recipient who responds by jumping or fleeing quickly.
 Aggressor mouse may rush or leap at the victim.
 However, it also includes a mouse using its teeth to grab and tug on another's tail.
 Only score for the mouse that is biting, not the victims.
 Fighting A behavior displayed by each animal when locked together.
 Separate behaviors are difficult to distinguish properly due to the fast rolling over and over seen with the animals kicking, biting, and wrestling.
 The initial victim retaliates towards the attacker and does not submit appropriately.
 Score for all mice actively involved in the fight.
-Allo-grooming In this interaction, an actor mouse frequently uses its forepaws for stability when grooming the recipient.
-During grooming, the actor mouths and licks the fur on the recipient's body.
-The actor will also use its teeth to clean the hair shaft by pulling the fur from the base of the hair shaft upward or outward.
-Active Score if the mouse is visible and moving for more than 5 seconds.
+Allo-grooming In this interaction licks the fur on the or outward. n, an actor mouse frequently uses its forepaws for stability when grooming the recipient.
+During grooming, the actor mouths and he recipient's body.
+The actor will also use its teeth to clean the hair shaft by pulling the fur from the base of the hair shaft upward Active Score if the mous e is visible and moving for more than 5 seconds.